 Source: Daniel Yun & Dementia Singapore, 1000 Paper Cranes, 2022

 1000 Paper Cranes is a short film that Dementia Singapore embarked on with veteran executive producer, Daniel Yun.
 Its key focus is to spotlight dementia and the profound impact it can have on families.
-Exploring the themes of familial bonds, courage, and hope, the film is a love letter to the dementia community, youth, millennials, and anyone who has a person with dementia in their lives.
+Exploring the themes of familial bonds, courage, and hope, the film is a love letter to the dementia community, youths, millennials, and anyone who has a person with dementia in their lives.
 This short film was released on 21 September 2022, World Alzheimer’s Day.

 Duration: 15 minute